 So we then had a dilemma****, should we risk it and make for the bus in the hope that the forecast was partly right and the weather gradually improve, or do we not risk it?
 If we went, and things stayed as they were, we would, even with waterproofs with us, have got cold and wet, with no means to get back to the campsite until the one and only return bus at 18:15.

 We decided not to risk it.
-Instead we'd spend the day indoors enjoying the warmth of the electric fan heater (after it had dried the towels hanging in the bathroom), a glass or two of the wine we'd bought back down the road at an amazing price of just over one pound a litre, and thankfully even though we hadn't had a label to identify the wine, it was exactly the right wine in the boxes.
+Instead we'd spend the day indoors enjoying the warmth of the electric fan heater (after it had dried the towels hanging in the bathroom), a glass or two of the wine we'd bought back down the road in Spain at an amazing price of just over one pound a litre, and thankfully even though we hadn't had a label to identify the wine, it was exactly the right wine in the boxes.
 I was a bit fearful having bought forty litres of the stuff that we'd (that is 'I') got it wrong and were stuck with an awful lot of glorified toilet cleaner.
 But no, it was luvverly jubberly.

-Staying indoors today gave me the opportunity to finish my book 'Taking the Micky', written by Michael Lander aka Micky Zany, the comedian on the Norwegian Cruise in February.
+Staying indoors today gave me the opportunity to finish my book 'Taking the Micky', written by Michael Lander aka Micky Zany, the comedian we met on the Fred Olsen Norwegian Cruise in February.
 A very funny, and an even nicer man.
 So that's it, no more reading material.
 We are so far from civilisation that we cannot even buy a copy of the Daily Mail or the Sun, two newspapers which seem to be available everywhere this side of the Channel.

 Today the campsite has been lovely and quiet.
 Lots of people moved out, presumably on their way home, including the French, who haven't got far to go before they can hide under their pillows and suck their thumbs, safe in the knowledge that those nasty Moroccans can't find them now.
 Even the few barking dogs have gone.
 Gosh it's almost worth a wet day for such peace.